|Home | Lodging & Dining | Events | Arts, Antiques, Attractions & Shops | Outdoors | Directions | Relocation|

 November 7-8: Fig Twig Holiday Market showcases handmade crafts/arts, vintage, up-cycled and shabby chic items.
 Friday, 5-8 pm, $5 admission; Saturday, 10-4, $2 admission.
 Belotti Hall, Humboldt County Fairgrounds, 1250 5th St. Ferndale.
 Vendors will be juried; click here for a vendor application, or email for more details.
 2014 applications must be postmarked by August 1; applicants notified by August 15.
 707-496-5867

 November 8: Humboldt Jamz Fest.
 Kid Ink, E40 and more artists are scheduled for the racetrack and grandstand areas of the Humboldt County fairgrounds from 3 to 10 p.m., rain or shine.
 Tickets ($75+4.50 service fee and $5 parking) are available online and from Wildberries Marketplace in Arcata.
-Festival includes vendors, food, a dress code, and a full bar for those 21 and older.
+Festival includes vendors, food, and a dress code.
 Coolers, drinks, food, pets and weapons are not allowed.

 November 8: 3rd Annual Community Homecoming Fundraiser.
 Ferndale Youth Inc. and Ferndale Wildcats Booster Club sponsor dinner and dance with live and silent auctions.
 Bar opens 6 p.m.; dinner, 7-8 p.m., catered by Doris and Daughter. $35 tickets available from Becker Insurance.
 Must be 21 to attend.
 Ferndale Community Center, Firemen's Park, end of Berding St. 707-496-3545 or 407-5401